White Sox vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- The White Sox have put together an 8-6 record in games they were listed as the moneyline favorite (winning 57.1% of those games).
+- The White Sox have been underdogs in 28 games this season and have come away with the win seven times (25%) in those contests.

-- Chicago has gone 2-2 (winning 50% of its games) when playing as moneyline favorites of -145 or shorter.
+- Chicago has a record of 4-19 in games where bookmakers have it as underdogs of at least +105 on the moneyline.

-- The implied moneyline probablility for this matchup gives the White Sox a 59.2% chance to win.
+- The moneyline set for this matchup implies the White Sox have a 48.8% chance of coming away with a victory in the contest.

-- Chicago has combined with opponents to hit the over on the total 22 times this season for a 22-18-4 record against the over/under.
+- Chicago and its opponents have hit the over in 22 of its 48 games with a total this season.

-- The White Sox have not had a spread set for a contest this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.